shapiromatron/bmds-server/docs/inputs.rst

 The job object is the top-level object in the job-format.
 A single job object is required for a BMDS analysis; and its settings are applied to all datasets within the job.
-A simple example for continuous data would look like this:
+A simple example for continuous summary data would look like this:

 .. code-block:: javascript